-There are Emergency Phones located throughout the University's campus.
-These phones directly call 9-1-1 and are activated upon pick up.
+There are Emergency Phones/Poles located throughout the University's campus.
+These phones directly call an emergency dispatch center and are activated upon pick up.
 If you cannot speak, all you need to do is activate the line and the dispatcher will identify your location and send assistance.